j-davies-astro/eagle-guide/working_with_particles.md

 If you run this, you'll see that because the region straddles the edges of the box in all three dimensions, `pyread_eagle` loaded in a roughly cubic section from all corners of the box:
 ![Image](/images/periodic_prewrap.png)

 We can fix this by "wrapping the box".
-I do this by doing a co-ordinate transformation such that the centre of our region (which in this case is [25,25,25]) is at [0,0,0], and then make use of python's remainder (`%`) operator:
+I do this by doing a co-ordinate transformation such that the centre of our region (which in this case is [25,25,25]) is at [0,0,0], and then make use of python's remainder (`%`) operator.
 ```python
 # Get the simulation box size (in physical units)
 with h5.File(snapfile,'r') as f: